AnyChart/docs.anychart.com/PERT_Chart/Overview.md

 ### Middle tasks control

 Sometimes it is necessary to control the time bounds for some separated tasks.
-In this case, watch the "earliest/latest start/finish" automatically calculated parameters.
+In this case, look at the "earliest/latest start/finish" automatically calculated parameters.

 {sample}Pert\_UseCase\_04{sample}